Jerry Seinfeld: Relationships and marriage

-Charity
+Wealth and charity

 In 1999, Seinfeld auctioned a Breitling Chronomat watch as part of the "Famous Faces, Watch Auction For Charity" event in New York City.
 This watch sold for $11,000.

-In 2001, Jerry and Jessica Seinfeld created the charity organization The Good+Foundation after their first child was born.
+In 2001, Jerry and Jessica Seinfeld created the charitable organization Good+Foundation after their first child was born.
 Good+Foundation grants donations of products and services to programs that have demonstrated a capacity to address family poverty in three focus areas: supporting new mothers, investing in early childhood, and engaging fathers.
 GOOD+ Foundation has donated over $42M worth of items through its partner network across the United States.
 Seinfeld has also participated in Jon Stewart's charity event, Night of Too Many Stars.

-Wealth

 According to Forbes magazine, Seinfeld's cumulative earnings from Seinfeld as of 2004 was $267 million, placing him at the top of the celebrity earnings list that year.
 He turned down $5 million per episode, for 22 episodes, to continue the show for a 10th season.
 Seinfeld earned $100 million from syndication deals and stand-up performances in 2004, and $60 million in 2006.
 He also earned $10 million for appearing with Bill Gates in Microsoft's 2008 advertisements for Windows.
 Between June 2008 and June 2009, Seinfeld earned $85 million, making him the world's highest-paid comedian during those 12 months.
 In 2013, Forbes documented Seinfeld's annual income as $32 million.
 In mid-2013, Seinfeld disputed Forbes's claims regarding his income and net worth on The Howard Stern Show.
-Seinfeld was ranked by Forbes the highest-paid comedian for 2015, the second-highest paid in 2016, and the highest-paid again in 2017.
+Seinfeld was ranked by Forbes the highest-paid comedian for 2015, the second-highest-paid in 2016, and the highest-paid again in 2017.
 Seinfeld's income between June 2016 and June 2017 was $69 million.

+In 2024, Bloomberg declared Seinfeld a billionaire, with a net worth standing at more than US$1 billion, thanks to various syndication deals his sitcom signed, with $465 million coming from those deals, making him one of the richest celebrities.